Best daily deals

 The Jabra Elite 95t have not been announced yet.
 However, you can pair your Jabra Elite 85t to your smartphone by holding down the buttons on the left and right earbuds for three seconds until the LED flashes blue on the right bud.
 The earbuds should now be ready to pair with your smartphone via the Bluetooth settings menu on your device.

 Jabra’s Elite line of earbuds are hugely popular for many reasons.
 For example, the Jabra Elite 8 Active ($199 at Amazon) are some of the best workout earbuds on the market.
 Additionally, the Jabra Elite 85t ($167 at Amazon) remain some of the best all-around earbuds that money can buy.
-However, the Jabra Elite 10 ($249 at Jabra) have received a mixed response due to their questionable sound quality.
-Nevertheless, if you are looking for a pair of reliable and decent-sounding noise canceling earbuds, the Jabra Elite 85t are worth it.
+The company’s newest Jabra Elite 10 Gen 2 ($279.99 at Amazon) are welcome and own the best noise canceling capabilities of any earbuds right now.
+However, the news of Jabra folding on its Elite earbud line at the end of 2024 may make would-be buyers look elsewhere.